-Stock-based Compensation-The Company recognizes compensation expense for awards to employees based on the grant date fair value of stock-based awards on a straight-line basis over the period during which an award holder provides service in exchange for the award.
+Stock-based Compensation-The Company recognizes compensation expense for awards to employees and non-employees based on the grant date fair value of stock-based awards on a straight-line basis over the period during which an award holder provides service in exchange for the award.
 The fair value of options on the date of grant is calculated using the Black-Scholes option pricing model based on key assumptions such as stock price, expected volatility and expected term.
 The Company's estimates of these assumptions are primarily based on the trading price of the Company's stock, historical data, peer company data and judgment regarding future trends and factors.
-Stock-based awards granted to nonemployees are initially recorded at fair value and are re-measured at each reporting period as the awards vest and expense is recognized over the period the services are provided.
+The Company recognizes forfeitures as they occur.